Capacity to Litigate Certificate | Capacity to Conduct Proceedings Assessment

 -

-Reports are peer-reviewed before they reach you, adding another layer of quality assurance.
+Reports are peer-reviewed by our senior social worker before they reach you, adding another layer of quality assurance

 -

-You benefit from the combined knowledge and experience of a team that handles thousands of assessments each year.
+You benefit from the combined knowledge and experience of a team that handles 6000+ capacity assessments each year

 -